6 Badass Content Writing Examples That Are Actually Useful

 Depending on how long you’ve been thinking about this particular problem, you might just be trying to figure out if you even need the problem solved, period.

-If you’re not familiar, let’s talk real quick about sales funnels.
+If you’re not familiar, let’s talk real quick about sales funnels and why they matter for digital marketing and content writing in general.

-They look a lot by this one that Salesforce made:
+They look a lot like this one that Salesforce made:

 So someone might be on your page just to learn about potential answers to their problem in general.